Best Sales Training Advice on How to Increase Your Prices

 If you answered ‘No’ to either of these questions, then the advice in this post will not convert to high rates of success.
 There is, however, only one remedy to answering ‘no’ to the first question, and this remedy starts with being brave enough to update your resume.
 Life is too short to be selling something you don’t believe in.
 Once we start to chase our passion and not our pension, our pension takes care of itself.

 For the second question, feeling confident in achieving your price increase comes from knowing that you’ve done the best job possible to prepare and you have the skills necessary to get your price increase agreement over the line.
 When you implement the advice in this definitive guide to price increases, you’ll have traveled most of the way to preparing effectively.

-If you have budget for our intensive Sales Negotiation Training, then we would be glad to guide you or your team to implementing not only the advice from this article, with lots of practical role play exercises including the expert feedback necessary to build empowering habits.
-On our seminars we’re also able to share many more tools and practical pointers to further stack the cards in your favour.
+If you have a budget for our intensive Sales Training, then we would be glad to guide you or your team to implement not only the advice from this article, with lots of practical role-play exercises including the expert feedback necessary to build empowering habits.
+On our sales seminars, we’re also able to share many more tools and practical pointers to further stack the cards in your favor.
 Our Sales Negotiation Training affords you the opportunity to try new practices, make mistakes, and rapidly assimilate more knowledge and skills than you thought possible.
 We customize training to suit each client’s unique needs, and also offer a few open enrollment classroom seminars.

 The One Minute Sales Manager Movie

 There’s a useful confidence-boosting short exercise that comes from NLP (neuro-linguistic programming), detailed in the popular book ‘The One Minute Sales Person.’
 You’ll need to be somewhere you can safely relax and visualize.
 Start by imagining how you feel after having successfully achieved your sales price increase, perhaps seeing yourself hearing words of praise from your manager and seeing your bonus.